 Throughout her time at the w88, Carr maintained amicable relationships with her all-male classmates.
 At times, some students would try their best to bother her, like when a classmate lit a "stinky cigar" while she worked in the optics lab.
 But despite their efforts, she continued to persevere and keeps in contact with several of her classmates to this day.

 Each year she coordinates alumni from the class of 1951 to put money into an endowed scholarship fund.
-As their representative, Carr attends the scholarship luncheon and meets some of the women pursuing degrees from the w88 Earth Sciences and Engineering.
+As their representative, Carr attends the scholarship luncheon and meets some of the women pursuing degrees from the Mackay School of Earth Sciences and Engineering.

 Carr graduated from the w88 with a dual major in geology and education.
 Her career path led her to teaching and becoming the principal of an elementary school for 27 years, always encouraging students to check out rock collections and pursue interests in geology.